kubernetes/website/docs/concepts/service-catalog/index.md

 {% capture body %}
 ## Example use case

-An {% glossary_tooltip text="Application Developer" term_id="application-developer" %} wants to use a datastore, such as MySQL, as part of their application running in a Kubernetes cluster.
+An {% glossary_tooltip text="Application Developer" term_id="application-developer" %} wants to use message queuing as part of their application running in a Kubernetes cluster.
-However, they do not want to deal with the overhead of setting one up and administrating it themselves.
+However, they do not want to deal with the overhead of setting such a service up and administrating it themselves.
-Fortunately, there is a cloud provider that offers MySQL databases as a *Managed Service* through their *Service Broker*.
+Fortunately, there is a cloud provider that offers message queuing as a *Managed Service* through their *Service Broker*.

 A *Service Broker*, as defined by the [Open Service Broker API spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md), is an endpoint for a set of Managed Services offered and maintained by a third-party, which could be a cloud provider such as AWS, GCP, or Azure.
-Some examples of *Managed Services* are Azure SQL Database, Amazon EC2, and Google Cloud Pub/Sub, but they can be any software offering that can be used by an application, typically available via HTTP REST endpoints.
+Some examples of *Managed Services* are Microsoft Azure Cloud Queue, Amazon Simple Queue Service, and Google Cloud Pub/Sub, but they can be any software offering that can be used by an application, typically available via HTTP REST endpoints.
 {: .note}

-Using Service Catalog, the {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can browse the list of Managed Services offered by a Service Broker, provision a MySQL database instance, and bind with it to make it available to the application within the Kubernetes cluster.
+Using Service Catalog, the {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can browse the list of Managed Services offered by a Service Broker, provision an instance of the message queuing service, and bind with it to make it available to the application within the Kubernetes cluster.
-The Application Developer therefore does not need to concern themselves with the implementation details or management of the database.
+The Application Developer therefore does not need to concern themselves with the implementation details or management of the message queue.
 Their application can simply use it as a service.

 ## Architecture